dsaidgovsg/jupyter-pyspark-toree-addon/README.md

 Python dependencies to install over [jupyter-pyspark-toree-docker](https://github.com/guangie88/jupyter-pyspark-toree-docker).

+Support for Python 2.7 has been removed, due to difficulty in installing `koalas` (and possibly other packages in the future due to EOL).

-## List of Python 2 and 3 dependencies installed
+## List of Python 3 dependencies installed

 - `catboost`
 - `folium`